ChaosTheChaotic/Adiman/README.md

 - Customisable
 - Adaptive UI
 - Intuitive UI
+- Non-intrusive UI
 - Smooth animations
 - Playlists
 - Downloading songs via spotdl command line tool (requires spotdl installed and this takes a while due to all the rate limits so unfortunately you just have to wait it out)
 - Waveform seekbar
 - Lyrics from online source ([lrclib](https://lrclib.net/))
 - Shuffle option (mostly untested due to me not using it that often)
-- Mpris support (app is recognised by playerctl)
+- Mpris support (app is recognised by playerctl etc)
 - Shuffling
 - Sorting
 - Searching